dansan92/hjemmeoppgave/readme.md

 ## Installation (Windows)

-Open the project folder in Explorer.
-Write CMD in the window, or open CMD and navigate to the project folder.
+Open the project root with Windows Explorer (filutforsker) and write CMD in the window, or open CMD and navigate to the project folder.

 Run the command **composer install**.